What is succession planning?

-Succession planning is the process of preparing employees for future roles to support continuous business functioning.
+Succession planning in HR is the process of preparing people for future roles to support continuous business functioning.
 Succession planning is a long-term, strategic investment that buffers both large and medium-sized businesses against inevitable future disruptions or sudden job vacancies.
-Usually spanning one to three years, succession planning involves training and educating employees so they can assume new positions with confidence and poise.
+Usually spanning one to three years, succession planning involves training and educating people so they can assume new positions with confidence and poise.

 Succession planning is like training a competitive basketball team.
-When a first-string player gets injured or needs a break, a bench-player can jump in as a replacement, so the game can seamlessly continue.
-Similarly, HR leaders train employees to fill various positions in the company, supporting smooth functioning during employee departures, transfers, or promotions.
+A bench player can jump in as a replacement when a first-string player gets injured or needs a break so the game can seamlessly continue.
+Similarly, HR leaders train people to fill various positions in the company, supporting smooth functioning during departures, transfers, or promotions.

-Filling the talent pipeline with trained employees can benefit a business, enabling it to:
+Filling the talent pipeline with trained people can benefit a business in many ways, enabling it to:

 - Decrease hiring expenses